ecidentity/integration-documentation/README.md

 ECiDentity API is exposed over a REST & GRPC interface as described below.

-REST payloads are encoded using UTF-8.
-All requests support HTTP/1.1 only.
+REST payloads are encoded using UTF-8 and support HTTP/1.1 only.
 GRPC requests support HTTP/2.0 only.

 ## 3.1.
 Third Party registration

-To be able to use ECiDentity API, you must register your company at https://customer.ecidentity.io and sandbox is https://demo-customer.ecidentity.io.
+To be able to use ECiDentity API, you should send request to info@ecidentity.io and for demo register in sandbox is https://demo-customer.ecidentity.io.

 ## 3.2.
 Hash algorithms